root39293/python-deep-dive/readme.md

 # Python Deep Dive

-Welcome to the **Python Deep Dive** repository!
 This repository contains Jupyter Notebooks (`.ipynb` files) to help you learn the basics of Python programming.

 ## Contents